discover-labs/dictum/docs/docs/data_model/union_dimensions.md

 an replacing the values in `orders` and `users` with a surrogate key.
 It's also a common practice to create a `calendar` dimension table and linking all the dates to it.

 This is a good approach and would work here, but it's also very tedious.
-Hyperplane allows you to declare "virtual" dimensions called _Unions_.
+Dictum allows you to declare "virtual" dimensions called _Unions_.
 Just like normal dimensions, they have an ID, a name and an optional description.